pgrit/SeeSharp/README.md

 That is, for most existing scenes, you will need to manually simplify the usually complex shader graphs to one of the above, else only the viewport settings will be used.

-Note that, for now, the conventions are not matched perfectly.
-The camera FOV is not exactly the same and HDR backgrounds will be horizontally flipped.
-This is a known bug that will be fixed eventually.

 ### Conducting an experiment